Scientific Name

 Description

-Parodia mammulosa is a cactus with a globose stem with a dark green surface and a flattened apex.
-The stem grows up to 6 inches (15 cm) in diameter and has 18 vertical ribs with large pointed tubercles.
-It has about 8 to 30 radial spines and 1 to 4 central spines per areole.
-The radial spines are whitish to brownish and up to 0.4 inches (1 cm) long.
-The central spines are white or yellow with a brown tip, and up to 0.8 inches (2 cm) long.
-Flowers are pale pink to golden yellow, up to 2 inches (5 cm) in diameter, and appear in spring.
+Parodia mammulosa, formerly known as Notocactus mammulosus, is a small cactus with a globose, usually solitary stem with a dark green surface and a flattened apex.
+The stem can grow up to 6 inches (15 cm) in diameter and has 18 vertical ribs, each with large, pointed tubercles.
+The areoles bear 8 to 30 radial and 1 to 4 central spines.
+The radial spines are whitish to brownish, measuring up to 0.4 inches (1 cm) long, while the central spines are white or yellow with a brown tip, measuring up to 0.8 inches (2 cm) long.

 Hardiness